yiisoft/yii2-framework/UPGRADE.md

 Upgrade from Yii 2.0.34
 -----------------------

-* `ExistValidator` used as a rule of `EachValidator` now requires providing `targetClass` explicitely and it's not possible to use it with `targetRelation` in that configuration.
+* `ExistValidator` used as a rule of `EachValidator` now requires providing `targetClass` explicitly, and it's not possible to use it with `targetRelation` in that configuration.

   ```php